UWC2-APIDOC/to-do-service-au25/docs/tutorials/add-a-new-task.md

         }
         ```

+    - Field descriptions:
+      - `userId`
+        - Required, integer
+        - The ID of the user this task belongs to; must match with an existing user.
+      - `title`
+        - Required, string - max 200 characters
+        - A brief summary of the task.
+      - `description`
+        - Optional, string - max 1000 characters
+        - Detailed information about the task.
+      - `due_date`
+        - Required, string
+        - The deadline in format `YYYY-MM-DDTHH:MM`
+      - `warning`
+        - Optional, string
+        - The number of minutes before the due date to send a reminder notification

-1. In the Postman app, choose **Send** to make the request.
+4. In the Postman app, choose **Send** to make the request.
-1. Watch for the response body, which should look something like this.
-Note that the names should be the same as you used in your **Request body** and the response should include the new user's `id`.
+5. Watch for the response body, which should look something like the example below.
+Note that the names should be the same as you used in your **Request body** and the response should include the new user's `id`, which is automatically assigned by the service and uniquely identifies this task.
+You'll use this `id` when updating or deleting the task.

-    ```js
+    ```json
     {
         "userId": 3,
         "title": "Get new tires",